Is Tooth Extraction Really Necessary?

 Frequently Asked Questions

-The cost of a tooth extraction can vary widely depending on factors like the complexity of the extraction, the location, and whether you have dental insurance.
-On average, a simple extraction might cost around $75 to $200, while a surgical extraction can range from $225 to $600 or more.
+The price of a tooth extraction depends on factors like the complexity of the procedure, location, and insurance coverage.
+A simple extraction typically costs between $75 and $200, while surgical extractions range from $225 to $600 or more.

-The recovery time after a tooth extraction can vary depending on factors such as the type of extraction and your overall health.
-In general, it takes about 7-10 days for the initial healing, during which you should avoid certain foods and follow post-operative care instructions.
-Full recovery, including gum tissue and bone healing, can take several weeks to months.
+Healing times vary based on the type of procedure and your health.
+Initial healing usually takes 7-10 days, during which you should follow post-care instructions and avoid certain foods.
+Complete recovery, including gum and bone healing, may take weeks or months.